(Pneumococcal Conjugate Vaccine; PCV; Pneumococcal Polysaccharide Vaccine; PPSV)

 What Is the Pneumococcal Vaccine?
-TOP

-There are 2 types of pneumococcal vaccines:
+There are two types of vaccines:

 Who Should Get Vaccinated and When?

 The PPSV is given to adults aged 65 years and older.

 What Are the Risks Associated With the Pneumococcal Vaccine?

 Generally, all vaccines have a small risk of serious problems.
 Side effects of PCV include: